innofactororg/bicep-action/README.md

 The workflow has two separate jobs that run independently:

 - Plan: Build and test the code.
 Report on what will change in Azure if the code is deployed.

+  The specified workflow name is used as the concurrency key for the Plan job.
+GitHub Actions will ensure that only one Plan workflow runs at any given time.
+If a new Plan workflow starts with the same name, GitHub Actions will cancel any job already running with that name.

 - Deploy: Validate the deployment and register resource providers.
 Deploy the code to Azure.

-The specified GitHub Environment name is used as the concurrency key.
-GitHub Actions will ensure that only one workflow or job with that key runs at any given time.
-If a new workflow starts with the same concurrency key, GitHub Actions will cancel any job already running with that key.
+  The specified GitHub Environment name is used as the concurrency key for the Deploy job.
+GitHub Actions will ensure that only one Deploy job for a given environment runs at any given time.
+If a new Deploy job starts in the same environment, GitHub Actions will cancel any job already running for that environment name.

 ### Plan